 We suggest you try to arrive 15 minutes before class to get to know your teacher and get acclimated to the studio.
 If joining a group class feels too intimidating for your first class, please speak to a manager about private yoga instruction or read more about private instruction here.

-Maybe as a person new to yoga you aren’t ready to dive straight into a membership; with our TWO WEEKS FREE you can come and experience the benefits of yoga with no commitment.
+Maybe as a person new to yoga you aren’t ready to dive straight into a membership; with our one month trail at $59 you can come and experience the benefits of yoga with no commitment.

 Still have more questions about yoga?
 Check out some FAQs here:

 Frequently Asked Yoga Questions: